OpenAMP/openamp-docs/openamp/overview.rst

 The OpenAMP Proxy and RPC Service are higher level IPC components.

 The proxy provides file IO on the remote allowing access to the filesystem on the master.
+This provides a mechanism for remotes to access files occasionally without having to introduce a full filesystem on the remote.
 In the architecture diagram the center processor slave proxy's file IO from its master on the left.

 The RPC service provides for remote procedure calls from a server to a client.
-In the architecture diagram the right hand processor has the RPC server servicing the center master processors RPC client.
+In the architecture diagram the right hand processor has the RPC server servicing the center master processor's RPC client.

 Read more about the OpenAMP System Components :ref:`here<openamp-components-work-label>`.